 On behalf of a development client, Mary Ellen was retained to develop a remediation strategy for a network of downtown properties in a large metroplex area involving groundwater contamination over which there was planned commercial and residential development.
 Mary Ellen successfully guided the client through negotiations achieving regulatory approvals for redevelopment, including the environmental application for HUD financing, utilizing separate groundwater and soil “operable units” and institutional controls.

-Mary Ellen is recognized by the International Who’s Who of Environment Lawyers (since 2004); Chambers USA Guide to America’s Leading Lawyers for Business(since 2011), The Best Lawyers in America©(since 2007) (environmental law; environmental litigation; administrative /regulatory law), Oklahoma Super Lawyers (since 2009), in which she was named to its list of “Top 25 Women Oklahoma Super Lawyers,” (2008-2013, 2015-2018, 2021) and Martindale-Hubbell as AV.
-She was also recognized by Best Lawyers® as Oklahoma City’s “Lawyer of the Year” for Environmental Law in 2011, 2016 and 2019, and for Administrative and Regulatory Law in 2020, an honor only given to a single lawyer in each legal specialty in each community.
+Mary Ellen is recognized by the International Who’s Who of Environment Lawyers (since 2004); Chambers USA Guide to America’s Leading Lawyers for Business(since 2011), The Best Lawyers in America© (since 2007) (environmental law; environmental litigation; administrative /regulatory law), Oklahoma Super Lawyers (since 2009), in which she was named to its list of “Top 25 Women Oklahoma Super Lawyers,” (2008-2013, 2015-2018, 2021) and Martindale-Hubbell as AV.
+She was also recognized by Best Lawyers® as Oklahoma City’s “Lawyer of the Year” for Environmental Law in 2011, 2016, 2019 and 2023, and for Administrative and Regulatory Law in 2020, an honor only given to a single lawyer in each legal specialty in each community.
 Mary Ellen’s efforts have resulted in the Earth & Water Law, LLC Oklahoma City office being ranked regionally by the U.S. News & World Report – Best Lawyers “Best Law Firms” for three of the firm’s primary areas of law: Administrative and Regulatory Law, and Environmental Law and Litigation – Environmental.